 May 2, 2021 – May 6, 2022

-A repository of classroom formative tasks aligned to the indicator level of the standards for 5th and 8th grades.
+A repository of classroom formative tasks aligned to the indicator level of the standards.
 Tasks were developed by NE educators and cover the breadth of the standards giving students an opportunity to provide evidence of what they can know and can do related to that standard.

 Click on the link below and enter the password to access the repository.